-- If the power consumption exceeds the power supplied, the DFI302 system may operate in an unpredictable manner that may causes damages to the equipment or risk of personal injury.
-Hence, the power consumption must be calculated correctly and install more power supplies modules, if it is necessary. - 2) To increase the service life of your contacts and protect the modules from potential reverse voltage damage, connect externally a clamping diode in parallel with each inductive DC load or connect an RC snubber circuit in parallel with each inductive AC load. - 3) The redundancy feature is only guaranteed for racks with GLL1270 Revision 2 or greater.
-For the models with their revisions less than the mentioned above, the technical support must be consulted in order to check the compatibility. - 4) To meet the EMC standards requirements, the wires' length to the failure relay must be less than 30 meters.
-The power supply of activated load by the failure relay must not be from external network.
+- If the power consumption exceeds the power supplied, the system may operate in an unpredictable manner that may causes damages to the equipment or risk of personal injury.
+Hence, the power consumption must be calculated correctly and install more power supplies modules, if it is necessary. - 2) To increase the service life of your contacts and protect the modules from potential reverse voltage damage, connect externally a clamping diode in parallel with each inductive DC load or connect a RC snubber circuit in parallel with each inductive AC load. - 3) To meet the EMC standards requirements, the wires' length to the failure relay must be less than 30 meters.
+The power supply of activated load by the failure relay must not be from external network. - 4) The redundancy feature is only guaranteed for racks with GLL1270 Revision 2 or greater.
+For the models with their revisions less than the mentioned above, the technical support must be consulted in order to check the compatibility.